jajuk-team/jajuk-team.github.io/faq.md

 #### Jajuk doesn't work with AdoptOpenJDK or OpenJDK
+(Jajuk asks for a 1.8+ JDK)
-See [installation guide](installer.html), you may need to enable some options when installing OpenJDK.
+Please check the [installation guide](/installation.md), you may need to enable some options when installing OpenJDK.

 #### Cannot play files on a Network drive (NAS)